MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module.md

 The first step in preparing your Active Directory, is to ensure the Key Distribution System is configured.
 For this step, the commands need to be executed with credentials with the proper delegation, against a Domain Controller.
 This task can be delegated to authorized people.

-From a Domain Controller run the following to enable the root key:
+From a Domain Controller, run the following to enable the root key:

 For production environments: